As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 Another episode dealt with an investigation of the death of a body builder.
 As the case developed, it was discovered that the body builder was using steroids and had murdered a woman he had slept with the night before.
 Ultimately, they found out that the bullet from the gun he used to kill her traveled into a wall and just happened to lodge itself under a leaky pipe.
 Over time, mold started to grow off of the water and residue blood from the bullet and eventually infested the house.
 Because of long term steroid abuse, the killer's immune system had weakened to the point where his body couldn't fight off the mold spores and he died of fungal infection.
 The characters even remarked at the end of the episode that this was a case of poetic justice.

-The man who killed the HIV-positive porn star in the snuff film, only to become infected with her HIV.
+The man who killed the HIV-positive porn star in the snuff film, only to become infected with her HIV when her blood splattered across his eyes.
 Lampshaded by Catherine and Sara who note that "You killed her.
 I guess she killed you back."

 Bob Dunn at the beginning of "Midnight".
 Spends his time cheating on his girlfriend at local nightclubs.
 But then he picks up the wrong girl and ends up getting his cerebrospinal fluid sucked from a chewed-up hole in what remained of his neck.